Skip to content

 Enter the modern food gleaning movement.
 As communities are becoming aware of the vast quantities of good food going to waste, food gleaning programs are sprouting up in many places.

 Gleaning can be as simple as a few individuals harvesting their backyard fruit trees and delivering their fresh fruit to a neighbor or a local food pantry, or as complex as a statewide network of non-profits serving tens of thousands of low-income households with farm-picked, packaged or prepared food (and even firewood).
-In addition to connecting good food to people who need it, folks are discovering that gleaning helps to connect neighbors to neighbor, to increase awareness of the potential bounty of local food systems, and to foster a greater sense of community.
+In addition to connecting good food to people who need it, folks are discovering that gleaning helps to connect neighbor to neighbor, to increase awareness of the potential bounty of local food systems, and to foster a greater sense of community.